 If you do become disoriented and are uncertain whether that overgrown dirt path is the hiking trail back to your vehicle or just a game trail (animals make and follow paths, too), look for evidence of human activity along the trail, e.g., cut or sawn ends on branches and logs; stones or logs aligned just a little too precisely along or in the trail; boot prints and the telltale pockmarks left by trekking poles, etc. (Hoof and paw prints themselves are not necessarily good indicators of a game trail, as animals also follow human paths and humans often bring four-footed companions with them.)

 While encounters with dangerous animals are rare, remember that you have ventured into their habitat and may chance upon them anywhere within their range.
 Use the information on this site’s “Resources” page under “Safety and Preparation” to familiarize yourself with the wildlife you may encounter and how to respond if you do.
 Each species has its own psychology and responds to threats or potential prey in its own way.
-Know a little about their habits and use that information to be more aware your surroundings.
-For example, because cats (in Washington, cougars, bobcats, and lynxes) stalk their prey before attacking and instinctively chase little things that run, be wary of places they may hide (e.g., overhanging logs and banks) and look around periodically to ensure you are not being followed, and, if you do encounter one, resist the urge to flee, stand tall to make yourself appear bigger, shout, and throw anything in your hand at it.
+Know a little about their habits and use that information to be more aware of your surroundings.
+For example, because cats (in Washington, cougars, bobcats, and lynxes) stalk their prey before attacking and instinctively chase little things that run, be wary of places they may lie in wait (e.g., overhanging logs and banks), look around periodically to ensure you are not being followed, and, if you do encounter one, resist the urge to flee, stand tall to make yourself appear bigger, shout, and throw anything in your hand at it.
 Be on the lookout while crossing meadows and other places where bears may forage for seasonal berries and roots, especially at dawn and dusk, so as not to surprise them into an immediate threat state.
 If you chance upon one, stand tall and talk (or even sing) in a non-threatening manner to diffuse any perceived danger you may present.
-While mountain goats may not go out of its way to attack a human, they are obsessively attracted to the scent of salt in human sweat and urine, very stubborn about what they want, and irascible when they don’t get it — you’ll have to give them a wide berth, rather than expecting them to avoid you.
+While mountain goats may not go out of their way to attack humans, they are obsessively attracted to the scent of salt in human sweat and urine, very stubborn about what they want, and irascible when they don’t get it — give them a wide berth, rather than expecting them to avoid you.
 Although there are no venomous snakes west of the Cascades, if you go very far east of the Cascade crest (and you should — there’s great hiking there, too!), you’ll be in rattlesnake country and must adjust your awareness accordingly.
 And, like human mothers, females of most wild animals — even otherwise mild-tempered species such as deer — will zealously protect their young from perceived dangers.
 Never approach or in any way appear threatening to the young of any species.

 Nothing substitutes for common sense in getting you back home safely.
 Trust your gut.
 You know yourself and your capabilities better than anyone.
 If an iffy-looking ledge or snowfield doesn’t feel right to you (regardless of what other hikers are doing), don’t attempt it.
 Nature will still be there for the next hike – so should you!